-- High school science background required in biology and mathematics; physics recommended - Minimum of 2.5 cumulative high school GPA - 1,000 SAT score and/or top 20th percentile in class ranking - Two letters of reference (at least one from an occupational therapist is highly recommended) - 50 hours of documented service in a health care setting with an occupational therapist by the beginning of studies, with at least ten hours complete at the time of application - Submission of a 500-word, typed statement of personal and professional goals - On a space-available basis, students who do not meet the minimum criteria for SAT or class rank will have their applications competitively reviewed.
-Individuals selected then need to be successfully interviewed by an occupational therapy faculty member - COTAs must submit evidence of current NBCOT certification - If a COTA, one year of full-time employment as a COTA is recommended.
+High school science background required in biology and mathematics; physics recommended

+- Minimum of 2.5 cumulative high school GPA - 1,000 SAT score and/or top 20th percentile in class ranking - Two letters of reference (at least one from an occupational therapist is highly recommended) - A full day (6-8 hours) of documented service in a health care setting with an occupational therapist by the beginning of studies. - Submission of a 500-word, typed statement of personal and professional goals - On a space-available basis, students who do not meet the minimum criteria for SAT or class rank will have their applications competitively reviewed.
+Individuals selected then need to be successfully interviewed by an occupational therapy faculty member. - COTAs must submit evidence of current NBCOT certification - If a COTA, one year of full-time employment as a COTA is recommended.